- Home

 Is Starlink available in South Africa?

 Yes, Starlink launched in South Africa in 2024 and is available for purchase.
 The hardware kit costs around R11,000 ($600 USD) with monthly service at R1,500 ($83).
-It delivers 50-200 Mbps and is particularly valuable in rural areas with poor mobile coverage or as a load shedding backup.
-However, for most travelers, mobile data or fiber is more practical and affordable.
+It delivers 50-200 Mbps and is particularly valuable in rural areas with poor mobile coverage.
+For most urban travelers, mobile data or fiber is more practical and affordable — load shedding is no longer a significant reason to choose Starlink given Eskom's 300+ consecutive days without outages as of March 2026.

 Do I need a VPN in South Africa?